Active Learning for Regression by Inverse Distance Weighting: Abstract

 \section{Abstract}

-This paper proposes an active learning algorithm for solving regression and classification problems based on inverse-distance weighting functions for selecting the feature vectors to query.
-The algorithm has the following features: ($i$) supports both pool-based and population-based sampling; ($ii$) is independent of the type of predictor used; ($iii$) can handle known and unknown constraints on the queryable feature vectors; and ($iv$) can run either sequentially, or in batch mode, depending on how often the predictor is retrained.
-The method's potential is shown in numerical tests on illustrative synthetic problems and real-world regression and classification datasets from the UCI repository.
-A Python implementation of the algorithm that we call IDEAL (Inverse-Distance based Exploration for Active Learning), is available at \url{http://cse.lab.imtlucca.it/~bemporad/ideal}.
+This paper proposes an active learning (AL) algorithm to solve regression problems based on inverse-distance weighting functions for selecting the feature vectors to query.
+The algorithm has the following features: ($i$) supports both pool-based and population-based sampling; ($ii$) is not tailored to a particular class of predictors; ($iii$) can handle known and unknown constraints on the queryable feature vectors; and ($iv$) can run either sequentially, or in batch mode, depending on how often the predictor is retrained.
+The potentials of the method are shown in numerical tests on illustrative synthetic problems and real-world datasets.
+An implementation of the algorithm, that we call IDEAL (Inverse-Distance based Exploration for Active Learning), is available at \texttt{\url{http://cse.lab.imtlucca.it/~bemporad/ideal}}.